foundersandcoders/jwt_workshop/Step2.md

-## What is a JSON web token(JWT)?
+## What is a JSON Web Token(JWT)?

-> A JSON web token (JWT) is a JSON object, which is a safe way to represent and transmit a set of inromation between two parties.
+> A JSON Web Token (JWT) is a JSON object, which is a safe way to represent and transmit a set of inromation between two parties.
 The token is composed of a header, a payload and a signature.

 *(Please note that a double quoted string is  considered a valid JSON object.)*